 Dom (deputy operations manager) Sam Oakes welcomes new ICS volunteers into the training camp.

 In country Tanzanian volunteers are recruited alongside International volunteers.
 Here they are being trained by Raleigh alumni in a mixture of Swahili and English.

 Team leaders Kimberly Burn and Scholar Mbilinyi with a group of ICS volunteers.
 Project sites in village often have no electricity, running water or phone signal.
 Project managers prepare volunteers for this eventuality through discussion groups, and continue to support them throughout their time with Raleigh.

-During induction the volunteers are taught how to identify and prevent potential health threats and dangers.
+Volunteers are taught how to identify and prevent potential health threats.

 Medic Emily Foyle teaching first aid, and what to do in the event of a medical emergency.

-During induction volunteers participate in team building activities, before volunteers depart to their allocated projects where they will be for the coming months.
+Volunteers participate in team building activities, before they depart to their allocated projects where they will be for the coming months.